theheking/babs-rna-seq-2024/practical_overview/Week1B_1_Introducing_the_Shell.md

 2. Scratch - where to keep large files
-    - Your scratch is /srv/scratch/[insert your zID here]
+    - Your scratch is /srv/scratch/zID
     - Large space, regularly cleaned of old files

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory. `cd` stands for “change directory”.